-The men, aged 51 and 49 years old, are in a serious but stable condition in hospital following the incident inside a bar within the Mailbox complex in Birmingham on Saturday night, West Midlands police said.
+The men, aged 51 and 49, are in a serious but stable condition in hospital after the incident inside a bar within the Mailbox complex in Birmingham, West Midlands, police said.

 One suffered a severe wound to his neck and the other a chest wound, according to police.